 I’m sure you’ve heard the phrase, “Out of sight, out of mind.”
 Well, that’s how I am with goals.
 I always start out with the best intentions, but unless I review my goal every day and the steps I’ve outlined to achieve it, I’ll forget to keep taking action.
 Within a few weeks, I’ll find myself spread too thin and buried in projects that don’t match my goals.

 To solve this, I started an Evernote called, “Today.”
-This note lists my goal and its action plan and, as I wrote in a past Reality Blog, “reminds me why I’m doing what I’m doing — my reason for focusing — and it walks me through the first few actions of the day.
-This helps me gain momentum without using any creative power.”
+This note lists my goal and its action plan.
+It reminds me why I’m doing what I’m doing — my reason for focusing — and it walks me through the first few actions of the day.
+This helps me gain momentum without using any creative power.